Skip to content

 Because a Paid-Up Addition is attached to a base whole life policy, you often will have additional capacity to pay large single premiums into a PUA rider year after year while staying within the MEC thresholds to preserve the Roth-like tax advantages of whole life insurance.

-Because the growth of a PUA is not taxable, the taxable equivalent yield needed to equal same net after-tax result is much higher.
+Because the growth of a PUA is not taxable, the taxable equivalent yield needed to equal the same net after-tax result is much higher.
 (See the table below).

 Since Paid-Up Additions are not taxable, their taxable equivalent growth rate is higher